 To help foster their curiosity, talk to them about things you encounter on your walks.
 “Look at this pretty feather.
 Can you guess what type of bird it came from?”
 You can also talk about why leaves fall, their colour change, or the role of insects in the pollination of flowers.

-You can become insect inspectors too!
+You can become an insect inspector too!
 After all, kids love watching a caterpillar on a leaf.
 Plus, the more they understand insects, the more likely they are to develop an interest in protecting them and other living creatures.

 Make Eco-Friendly Home Cleaning Products

 There are common, environmentally safe ingredients that you can use alone or in combination for a wealth of household applications.
 There are so many simple and affordable ways to make your eco-friendly cleaning products by using vinegar, baking soda, soap, and water.
-With these, you can create effective biodegradable cleaning products with the kids and they will love taking part in the process.
+With these, you can create effective biodegradable cleaning products and introduce sustainability to children while they will love taking part in the process.